camunda/camunda-docs-manual/content/user-guide/process-engine/process-engine-api.md

 ```
 {{< note title="Heads-up!" class="info" >}}
 In the query shown above the value "sales" of the filter criterion `taskCandidateGroup` is replaced by the value
 "controlling".
-To avoid this behavior, filter criteria with a trailing ...**In** could be used e. g.:
+To avoid this behavior, filter criteria with a trailing ...**In** could be used e.g.,:

 * taskCandidateGroup**In**()
 * tenantId**In**()